 The peak of wellbeing

-Growing inward to have a strong sense of self, belonging, self-acceptance, meaning and purpose
+Accepting yourself, feeling a sense of belonging, experiencing meaning and purpose in life

 The space between flourishing and depression